How To Get Spray Paint Off Carpet?

 3. Removing Spray Paint From Carpet Using Hydrogen Peroxide

 Consider using Hydrogen Peroxide if you don’t have access to turpentine to remove dried spray paint stains.
-The peroxide dissolves the paint stains; thus, you can effortlessly remove them off the carpet.
+The peroxide dissolves the paint stains; thus, you can effortlessly remove them from the carpet.

 Note that your hydrogen peroxide may discolor dull-colored carpets, so be sure to apply it on light-colored carpets to avoid unwanted patches on your carpet.